 Security requirements

-Sec001: The telepresence system can optionally support of security mechanism for securing sessions.
+Sec001: A telepresence system can optionally support a security mechanism for securing sessions.

-Sec002: The telepresence system can optionally support of negotiation mechanism for making a secured session.
+Sec002: A telepresence system can optionally support a negotiation mechanism for making a secured session.

-Sec003: The telepresence system can optionally support both signal security and media security.
+Sec003: A telepresence system can optionally support both signal security and media security.

-Sec004: The telepresence system is required to be able to authenticate each end point.
+Sec004: It is required that a telepresence system be able to authenticate each end point.

+Appendix I Requirements mapping

+(This appendix does not form an integral part of this Recommendation)

+{Editor’s Note: This appendix needs to be updated according to the progress of F/H.TPS-Arch and H.TPS-AV and perhaps will not be included in the published recommendation.}